 The Art

-There is also a lot of beautiful art on display around the cathedral.
-I myself am not too versed in the arts so I didn’t know what I was looking at a lot of the time but there were many works that I really loved.
+There was also a lot of beautiful art on display around the cathedral.
+I am not too versed in the arts, so I didn’t know what I was looking at a lot of the time, but there were many works that I loved.
+The below sculpture caught my eye, as well.
+It was right when you walked into the church and was made entirely of stone.

-I could literally go on and on about this cathedral, it was like I was visiting Europe right in the heart of San Francisco.
+I could go on and on about this cathedral; it was like I was visiting Europe right in the heart of San Francisco.
 I loved being able to tour it and would even say that the photos do not do it justice, you really should check it out for yourself.
-You can get directions below and make sure to leave me a comment.
+Find more spots to explore in San Francisco here.